-Other Good Cause [24 CFR 966.4(l)(2)(ii)(B) and (C)]
+Other Good Cause [24 CFR 966.4(1)(2)(ii)(B) and (C)]

 HUD regulations state that the PHA may terminate tenancy for other good cause.
 The regulations provide a few examples of other good cause, but do not limit the PHA to only those examples.
-The Violence against Women Reauthorization Act of 2013 explicitly prohibits PHAs from considering incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking as "other good cause" for terminating the assistance, tenancy, or occupancy rights of the victim or threatened victim of such violence [24 CFR 5.2005(c)(1)].
+The Violence against Women Act of 2013 explicitly prohibits PHAs from considering incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking as "other good cause" for terminating the tenancy or occupancy rights of the victim of such violence [24 CFR 5.2005(c)(1)].

-The PHA will terminate the lease for the following reasons.
+FCHA will terminate the lease for the following reasons.